 The first step to calculating weighted average rank is to find the weighted rank of each keyword.
 To do this, multiply the search volume of a keyword by its rank position.

 Going back to our original example, this would look like:

 500 x 10

 20,000 x 10

-Now that you’ve calculated the weighted rank, find the sum of the search volume and the sum of the weighted rank.
+Now that you’ve calculated the weighted rank, the next step is to find the sum of the search volume and the sum of the weighted rank.
 The calculation for weighted average rank is then simply: